g-cole/ClinFT/README.md

 python startserver.py
 ```
 Application will run in browser at http://localhost:8000/01/05
 where "01" is the patient FHIR ID and "05" is procedure FHIR ID.
-These are the IDs from our open HSCP demo server.
+These are the IDs from the open HSCP demo server.

 Demo video and rationale: